DennisMaya/todoMVC-playwright-e2e-tests/README.md

 - Adds a task with special characters from a `.txt` file and verifies correct rendering

 ### ✅ Complete Task Workflow
+- Verifies a task is marked as completed
-- Adds a task
+- Verifies a task can be unmarked as completed
-- Marks it as completed
+- Verifies multiple tasks can be marked as completed
+- Verifies pressing "Clear completed" button clears the completed tasks
+- Verifies that only completed tasks are cleared when "Clear completed" is pressed
-- Verifies the checkbox is checked
+- Verifies the item counter is updated when a task is marked as completed

 ### ❌ Delete Task Workflow
 - Adds a task